 Ask about costs for testing and health insurance coverage.
 If you are tested at an off-campus site, Mason will not receive your tests results.
 Report positive or pending tests to Mason using our established guidelines.

-No, based on CDC guidance, fully vaccinated individuals who are identified as close contacts do not need to quarantine or test unless they become symptomatic.
+No, based on CDC guidance, fully vaccinated and boosted individuals who are identified as close contacts do not need to quarantine or test unless they become symptomatic.

-Students who become symptomatic should call Student Health Services at 703-993-2831 for evaluation.
+Students who become symptomatic should call their primary health care provider or Student Health Services at 703-993-2831 for evaluation.